How to ensure a smooth transition to a new CRM

 Start by identifying a realistic cutover or “go live” date

 If your legacy system has been around for years and your data needs significant scrubbing, then your cutover date could be several months away.
-On the other hand, if your company’s CRM contains data that doesn’t require much cleaning and has a simple data structure, then a 30-day go-live plan may be feasible.
+You’ll need to spend time cleaning the data, considering which data to keep and which to toss, and ensuring that the kept data is vital to the business.
+On the other hand, if your company’s CRM contains data that displays good data hygiene and doesn’t require much cleaning, you’re in a good space.
+Also, if you have a simple data structure, a 30-to-60-day go-live plan may be feasible.

-Remember to ask key stakeholders about their availability.
+Remember to ask key stakeholders about their availability, including your development team.
 Your timeline will certainly be delayed if your IT Manager is about to embark on a three-week hiking trip in the Rocky Mountains.
-Setting aggressive goals is important, but some variables will be outside of your control.
+Setting aggressive goals and a realistic timeline is important, but some variables will be outside of your control.

 Select a project lead